Turkey profile - Overview

 Joining the European Union has been a longstanding ambition.

-Since becoming an EU candidate country in 1999, Turkey has introduced substantial human rights and economic reforms in order to align with EU practices - including easing restrictions on the minority Kurdish language
+Since becoming an EU candidate country in 1999, Turkey has introduced substantial human rights and economic reforms in an effort to bring itself into line with EU practices - including easing restrictions on the minority Kurdish language

 Formal membership talks were launched in October 2005, but progress has been glacially slow.